Thursday, June 19, 2025

 -a set of slightly rumpled formalwear (light armor) (1 slot);

--a fancy knife (light sharp) OR an engraved handblaster (scary) (1 slot);
+-a fancy knife (light sharp) OR an engraved handblaster (COLD) (1 slot);

 -a fake ID card from an establishment of your choice (0 slots)